SelfCareMap

 🌿 Final Thought: The Beach Is a Mirror

 The beach doesn’t ask you to perform, produce, or prove anything.
-It simply is—vast, rhythmic, forgiving.
-In its presence, we’re reminded of our own natural rhythms: to ebb and flow, to rest and renew.
+It simply is, vast, rhythmic, and forgiving.
+In its presence, we are reminded of our own natural rhythms.
+We learn that it is okay to ebb and flow, and that it is necessary to rest and renew.

 🌊 Escape well.